csynbiosys/AMIGO2R2016b/README.md

 * The	range	for	parameter	h1	was	0	to	4	(true	was	2.225)
 * Each	experiement	was	independent	from	the	other	experiments	and	lasted	for	6	hours
 * Experiments	were	sampled	every	5	mins
-* OID	was was not optimal at all but just uses random step value.
-* The	input	stimulus was	stepped	with	10	steps	(values	between	0	and	2)
+* The	input	stimulus was 10 pulses per experiment, each pulse lasting 10 mins.
-* The input stimulus steps are of fixed duration.
 * Mocked	experiments	always	start	from	the	equilibrum	state
 * Hetero	noise	was	added	to	output	with	a	standard	deviation	of	10%	of	the	value
 * PE	used	eSS	with	lsqnonlin	and	a	5	minute	maximum	duration